|Available teaching periods||Delivery mode||Location|

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The learning in the unit is through lectures, practical laboratory classes and tutorials; there are 2 hours of lectures and 3 hours of practicals/tutorials every week.
+The learning in the unit is through lectures and practical laboratory classes; there are 2 hours of lectures and 3 hours of practicals every week.
 It is assumed that you will spend, on average, a total of 10 hours every week on this subject, including the 5 hours of contact time.

-Participation in all laboratory (practical) classes and tutorials is a compulsory condition of this unit, and attendance will be recorded.
-In the event that you cannot attend your assigned laboratory class/tutorial due to illness or unavoidable commitments, contact the Unit Convener as soon as possible and provide medical or counselling certificates.
-However, in order to pass, you must participate in at least 7 of the 9 laboratory/tutorial classes (regardless of medical or councelling certificates).
+Participation in all laboratory (practical) classes is a compulsory condition of this unit, and attendance will be recorded.
+In the event that you cannot attend your assigned laboratory class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible and provide medical or counselling certificates.
+However, in order to pass, you must participate in at least 5 of the 8 Practical classes, not counting the Research Presentation (regardless of medical or counselling certificates).